Tangerine-Community/Tangerine/docs/developer/load-testing.md

 ## Client-side testing

+Generate a PWA.
 Go to any case record and enter the following in the js console:

 ```js
 this.caseService.generateCases(1)
 ```
 You may change the number of cases generated.
 It uses the current case as a template for the generated cases.
 TODO: Use the case-export.json in the group.